yachoukh/wizlightcpp/README.md

     $ wizlightcpp on

-In cli mode, user can all pass necessary 'options' in one go.
+In cli mode, user can all pass necessary 'options' as arguments in one go.

     $ wizlightcpp setbrightness --ip 192.168.20.105 --dim 50

-To know the list of 'options' required for each command, run the 'help' command.
+To know the list of 'options' required for each command, run the 'help' option in the following way:

     $ wizlightcpp off --help